 How it works

 Make convenient paycheck contributions.
-Use the money to pay for eligible health care expenses during the calendar year.
+Use the money to pay for eligible health care expenses for you, your spouse, and your dependents during the calendar year.
 You have access to the full amount of your annual election on January 1.
+Note: Expenses incurred by your domestic partner are not eligible unless your domestic partner qualifies as an IRS tax dependent.

 Contribute up to $2,850 in 2022.
 You don’t pay federal or state income taxes on FSA contributions.